divya-sree-s/Tech-Writing-Portfolio/README.md

-# Tech-Writing-Portfolio
+# Technical Content Marketing
 ## About Me:
-Hello, my name is Divyasree, and I work as a technical writer.
-I started my career as a Java Developer and worked for leading enterprises like Cognizant and VMware.
-A passion for writing paved the way to author several content collaterals like feature updates and code workflow using Confluence.
-I landed a technical content marketing opportunity at Zoho, thereby kick-starting my technical writing career.
+Hello, my name is Divyasree, and I work as a product marketing specialist.
+I started my career as a Java Developer and worked for leading enterprises like VMware and Cognizant.
+A passion for writing and product paved the way to author several technical content collaterals at VMware.
+Currently, I work and mentor a team of two as a product marketing specialist at Zoho in August 2019.

-As a customer advocate, I love solving challenges at the intersection of content and customer success.
+I love solving challenges at the intersection of product and customer success.
 My primary focus involves translating complex technical information into easy-to-understand ideas.

-**Current Role:** Technical Writer
+**Current Role:** Product Marketing Specialist

 **Current Company:** Zoho

 **LinkedIn profile:** [Divyasree S](https://www.linkedin.com/in/divyasree-s/)

-**Total Years of Experience:** 6+ years _[Technical Writer + Application Developer]_
+**Total Years of Experience:** 6+ years

 ## Tech Blogs: